paulfitzpatrick85/CI-Portfolio-Project-2/README.md

 - I tested my html on the w3c vaildator and my css on jigsaw and found all code to be ok.

-- I confirmed that the signup form cannot be submitted without a name, correctly input email and at least one checkbox being ticked in the radio btton sections.
+- I tested my JavaScript on the jshint vaildator

 - I tested the all links work correctly in the navagtion menu, the social media links, and the links to external pages on the resources page like amazon.com and hanen.org